wp-plugins/really-simple-twitter-feed-widget/readme.txt

 This plugin is based on previous work of Max Steel (Web Design Company, Pro Web Design Studios), which is based on Pownce for Wordpress widget.

+== Screenshots ==
+1. Sample content, using default options (e.g. no active links)
+2. Options available in the Settings menu

 == Changelog ==

+= 1.0.1 =
+Changed: Some more code cleaning and security option control

 = 1.0.0 =
 Added: Option to skip tweets containing certain text